 We have expanded the options of our diverse work styles to encourage employees to take on the challenge of volunteering.
 Specifically, we offer a scheduling system with reduced hours/reduced workdays that enables employees to balance volunteering and work and a leave-of-absence system that allows for long-term volunteering for up to one year (the required period for those joining the Japan Overseas Cooperation Volunteers).
 Additionally, we encourage employees to volunteer using various types of leave, such as the ten days of “Challenge Leave” granted to employees who reach a milestone age.
 We also have a policy of allowing employees to take five consecutive days out of their 25 days of annual paid leave for volunteering.

 Panasonic Group encourages employees who share common interests and sensitivity to issues, regardless of their company affiliation or position, to voluntarily form communities and engage in various projects through Employee Resource Groups (ERGs).
-In fiscal 2025, a new “Best Voluntary Contribution to Culture Revitalization” award joined the Group CEO Award to support and raise awareness of these employees’ various community activities.
-The fiscal 2025 award was presented to efforts toward “creating a workplace comfortable for people who can and cannot hear” and “creating accessibility maps of business site premises” for their contributions to stimulating the organizational culture to enable every diverse individual to demonstrate their individuality.
+The Cross UNLOCK Award is included in the Group CEO Award to support and raise awareness of these employees’ various spontaneous activities.
+In the past, the award was presented to efforts toward “creating a workplace comfortable for people who can and cannot hear” and “creating accessibility maps of business site premises” for their contributions to stimulating the organizational culture to enable every diverse individual to demonstrate their individuality.
+Furthermore, there is a Social Contribution Award to recognize employees’ active and ongoing participation in related activities.

 Examples from North America